neoedmund/simplebench/README.md

 # simplebench
 neoe simple benchmark program on CPU,memory and disk.
 Quick and meaningful results.

+## how it works
+The results seems more real than cpubenchmark.net and cpuboss.com

+neoe simple benchmark use java in all platform. test single, 4/8/16 threads performance. benchmark depends on CPU speed and memory r/w speed.

 ## usage
 run in commmand line(need recent JRE or JDK):
 ```